AntoineHX/orocoros2/README.md

 ```
 ##### (Optional) Install Orocos-toolchain with tests
-If you also want to install the tests packages :
+If you also want to install the tests packages:
 ```
 sudo apt install ros-foxy-test-msgs
 ```